Book IV in the Reckless series

-Now available at the following retailers:
+Coming soon at the following retailers:

 “I don’t know about this.”
 Milo Santiago peered around the edge of the servers’ station and stole a peek at the enigmatic brunet seated at table four.
 “What if I hit on the dude and he’s a raging, homophobic prick who complains to the manager?
 This job sucks ass, but I don’t want to lose it over something stupid.”
 His older brother, Dante, would skin him alive if he was fired.
 Ever since Milo had moved in the previous April, Dante seemed to feel like it was his life’s mission to make sure Milo was walking a straight and narrow path — however that translated for a bent eighteen-year-old.